Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 Clinic Credits:0

-This course provides an opportunity to complete a significant networking project from the design phase through implementation with minimal instructor support.
+This course allows students an opportunity to complete a significant networking project from the planning phase through the implementation phase.
 Emphasis is placed on project definition, documentation, installation, testing, presentation, and training.
-Upon completion, students should be able to complete a project from the definition phase through implementation.
+Upon completion, students should be able to complete a project from planning through implementation including multiple OS clients, servers, and networking equipment.

 Requisites: